Eastbourne international Folkdance

 I cannot as yet contact some of my other favourite' partners owing to not knowing their

-email addresses - letters sent to the schools will be added below.
+email addresses - letters sent to the schools and further emails will be added below.

 Folk diary page for April 2016 (EIFF month)